-1. Small working group established in Kinlochard and an initial event was run on dark skies to raise community awareness.
+- Small working group established in Kinlochard and an initial event was run on dark skies to raise community awareness. - Working group undertook a dark skies survey across the community with a good response rate and links have been made with Callander Landscape Partnership.

-- Support / work with existing Kinlochard Dark Skies working group. - Investigate options for expanding the project across the whole of Strathard and linking to Callander Landscape Partnership Dark Sky Project. - Potential projects could include working with businesses to reduce light pollution, investigated Dark Sky Sanctuary status or Discovery Sites, updating sky quality/darkness survey, creating a lighting management plan and light replacement projects, developing events for the community and visitors.
+- 5.1 Support / work with existing Kinlochard Dark Skies working group. - 5.2 Investigate options for expanding the project across the whole of Strathard and continue links with Callander Landscape Partnership Dark Sky Project. - 5.3 Potential projects could include working with businesses to reduce light pollution, investigated Dark Sky Sanctuary status or Discovery Sites, updating sky quality/darkness survey, creating a lighting management plan and light replacement projects, developing events for the community and visitors.